matheus23/elm-tailwind-modules/Plan.md

         Replace any occuring keyframe animation name in those css properties with an empty string.
         Add the css animation via the elm-css animationName mechanism.
 * [X] Fix CI
+* [X] Fix "font-size: [object Object]"
+  * This is a bug of tailwind 2.0 with the tailwindui plugin.
+Luckly this plugin is obsolete
+  * [ ] Remove tailwindui
 * [ ] Add a command line interface
   * [ ] Add a cli.ts module
   * [ ] Rollup code for that module